 Traditionally you have five on the GRE A through E, but with the new GRE which is this GRE, problem solving's gonna get a little bit more fancy as we're gonna see in the next slide.
-For now though know that problem solving is gonna make up the bulk of the math section about 60%.
-So there's a total of 40 questions, 20 per section, not including the experimental, and out of those 40 questions, 25 will be problem solving.
+For now though know that problem solving's gonna make up the bulk of the math question, of math section, about 60%.
+So there's a total of 40 questions 20 per section, not including the experimental and out of those 40 questions 25 will be problem solving.

-Next we have the quantitative comparison section.
-And I think this is the one that really needs more explication, meaning toexplain that a little bit more if you're totally new to the GRE.
-And what I'm I drawing over here?
+Next, we have the quantitative comparison section.
+I think this is the one that really needs more.
+More explication, meaning to explain a little bit more.
+If you're totally new to the GRE.
+What am I drawing over here?
 Columns A and columns B.

 But if you feel tempted and you really want to know what is Chris talking about?
 What's this quantitative comparison?
 Then feel free to navigate to the lessons page where you can check out our many lesson videos and learn more about quantitative comparison.
-For now, though, what do we have to know about quantitative comparison?
-It's the rest of the test, 40 the math section, meaning out of the 40 questions, 15 of them will be quantitative comparison.
-There's 7 on one section, 8 on another section.
+For now though, what do we have to know about quantitative comparison.
+It's the rest of the test, 40% of the math section.

+Meaning, out of the 40 questions, 15 of them will be quantitative comparison.
+There's seven on one section, eight on another section.
 So what is there left to talk about?
-Well, the thing is, the new GRE, when it changed a little over a year ago, the problem-solving became lot more complicated.
+Well, thing is the new GRE when it changed a little over a year ago.
+The problem solving became a lot more complicated.
 They threw in all these new question types.

 And this of course had a lot of people freaking out.
-And honestly, it's not necessarily something to freak out about too much, but it's good to know what you're doing.
+And honestly it's not necessarily something to freak out about too much.
+But it's good to know what you're doing.
 First off is the numeric entry and I guess that's the one that was the most daunting for people.
 That's essentially where you have a box and that's all you have below the question and you have to input your number into that box, no multiple choices.

 So definitely a little bit stressful, but there's also data interpretation.
-This is where you have the graphs and pie charts.
-And this is something you have on the old GRE.
-And even this can be a little stressful.
-I guess it depends really on what your strengths are.
-Next, something that they added, and I think for many people this one is really the most stressful or the most difficult or the most freaky, if you will.
+This is where you have the graphs, pie charts.
+And this is something actually had on the little GRE and even this can be stressful I guess it depends really on what your strengths are.
+Next, something that they added and I think for many people this one is really the most stressful or the most difficult or the most freaky if you will.

-It's the multiple answer questions, meaning that you will have a question followed by as many as ten possible answers.
-So we're talking like, A, B, C, D, E, all the way down here to answer choice I and any one of these can be correct.
+It's the multiple answer question meaning that you will have a question followed by as many as 10 possible answers.
+So we're talking like a, b, c, d, e, all the way down here to answer choice I and any one of these can be correct.
 And of course that is very daunting, but just know that these questions make up the problem solving section.